auanasgheps/snapraid-aio-script/README.md

 All jobs ended.
 [Sat Jan 9 02:07:49 CET 2021]
 Email address is set.
 Sending email report to example@example.com [Sat Jan 9 02:07:49 CET 2021]
 ```

-## Customization
-Many options can be changed to your taste, their behaviour is documented in the script config file.

-If you don't know what to do, I recommend using the default values and see how it performs.

-You can also change more advanced options such as mail binary (by default uses `mailx`), SnapRAID binary location, log file location.

 # Requirements
 - Markdown to have nice emails - will be installed if not found